 Best for Gaming: Logitech G915

-- Low Profile mechanical switches offers the speed, accuracy and performance of a mechanical switch at half the height.
-The GL Tactile switch produces a discernible bump at the point of actuation.
-Comes in 3 options: GL Tactile, GL Linear or GL Clicky.
+- Low Profile mechanical switches offers the speed, accuracy and performance of a mechanical switch at half the height

-- Beautifully crafted, the G915 uses aircraft-grade aluminum alloy to deliver incredibly thin but rigid and durable design.
+- Beautifully crafted, the G915 uses an aircraft-grade aluminum alloy to deliver an incredibly thin but rigid and durable design

 You’ve seen this brand name several times already, and yet, here it is again.
 The Logitech G915 is the best for gaming.
 Mechanical keys, a full RGB backlight, and wireless connectivity via Bluetooth or WiFi, the Logitech G915 is a fantastic wireless keyboard perfect for gaming.
 Designed with several different key switch types in mind — GL linear, tactile, or clicky, depending on your particular preference — and ideal for gamers of all shapes and sizes, the Logitech G915 doesn’t have a wrist rest and can be a little pricy, too, but its features, its specs, and its design make it worth the cost.